jkbmat/Bakalarska-praca/README.md

 ##Joints

-Joints joint two entities together and change how they behave.
+Joints bind two entities together and change how they behave.
 To create a joint, first click on the joint's button in the toolbar.
 A dialog will appear in the contextual sidebar, where the connected entities need to be chosen.

 After creating the joint, the following attributes can be changed:
 * **ID**: Name of the joint.
 Unused as of yet.